 The integration of collectors into the building envelope enables architecturally attractive solutions as well as cost savings through synergy effects.
 Thus, it represents an important prerequisite for a higher acceptance and a successful dissemination of solar thermal systems in building practice.
 The solar activation of the building envelope requires a more holistic design approach: In addition to questions of system performance and reliability, also aspects related to building physics, thermal comfort and aesthetics have to be taken into consideration.
 In cooperation with manufacturers and architects we develop specific solutions for the façades and roofs of residential and non-residential buildings.

 New application areas

 Beside decentralized space and domestic hot water heating, solar assisted district heating and industrial process heating also offer a significant potential for saving fossil fuels and reducing greenhouse gas emissions.
 Higher application temperatures, larger fields and very different load profiles require customized solutions for components and systems.
-The group deals with the development and testing of new concepts such as highly efficient flat collectors as well as with the analysis and optimization of the hydraulic behavior of collector fields.
+The group deals with the development and testing of new concepts such as highly efficient flat plate collectors as well as with the analysis and optimization of the hydraulic behavior of collector fields.
 Another main research area is the combined heat and power supply with photovoltaic-thermal collectors.
-In close cooperation with other working groups of the departments Solar Systems and Photovoltaics, we focus on the development of uncovered modules for efficient integration in heat pump-based energy supply systems.
+In close cooperation with other working groups of the departments Solar systems and Photovoltaics, we focus on the development of uncovered modules for efficient integration in heat pump-based energy supply systems.